 Encephalitis is irritation and swelling (inflammation) of the brain, most often due to infections.

-Encephalitis is most often caused by a viral infection.
+Encephalitis is most often caused by a virus.
 Many types of viruses may cause it.
-Exposure to viruses can occur through:
+Exposure can occur through:

-Different viruses will occur in different locations.
-Many cases will tend to cluster in a certain season.
+Different viruses occur in different locations.
+Many cases occur during a certain season.

 Encephalitis caused by the herpes simplex virus is the leading cause of more severe cases in all ages, including newborns.